Resources/Guides/Compliance

 3. User Choice

 What did the user choose?
 Accept all, reject all, or customize.
 TagDrishti logs the choice and the timestamp.
-This is not about auditing the user — it is about verifying that tags respect the choice made.
+This is not about auditing the user.
+It is about verifying that tags respect the choice made.

 4. Tag Gating